 The most common attacks were those leveraging email communications such as Business Email Compromise (BEC) and phishing attacks.
 Cybercriminals took advantage of citizens as we looked to our inboxes for unemployment information, stimulus payments, and other transactions requiring Personally Identifiable Information (PII).
 In conjunction, cybercriminals leveraged phishing schemes as well as other methods to execute ransomware attacks, which have also been on the rise.

 Multi-factor Authentication Continues to be a Cybersecurity Best Practice

-While many security measures are being put in place, multi-factor authentication or MFA has been and continues to be a cybersecurity best practice when it comes to securing access, whether it’s remote or on-premises, and reducing, even preventing cyberattacks.
+While many security measures are being put in place, multi-factor authentication or MFA solutions have been and continue to be a cybersecurity best practice when it comes to securing access, whether it’s remote or on-premises, and reducing, even preventing cyberattacks.

-Over the years MFA has also evolved as cybercriminals have continued to become more sophisticated in their approaches.
+Over the years multi-factor authentication (MFA) solutions also evolved as cybercriminals have continued to become more sophisticated in their approaches.
 We’ve moved from basic challenge questions and answers alongside a password (although that’s not “true MFA”) to now using multiple authentication methods, both with a password or as a passwordless approach.

 Some of the most common authentication methods that are used today to achieve MFA include hardware tokens, and one-time passwords (OTPs) sent via email and/or text messages to a mobile phone.
 Users are typically given a choice of a single method to leverage when logging in based on their security policy and the applications and data they are looking to access.